The organisation is designed to fund these new companies without the dependence on hard-to-get bank loans but through the power of social media.

 Crowdfunding efforts, such as the hugely successful Kickstarter, have been used to bankroll start-ups, films, books, games and even presidential campaigns.
 President Obama has been called the “first crowdfunded president” through his campaign’s use of social networking technologies to raise large amounts of small donations from passionate supporters.

-Fund:it is an inicitative supported by Business to Arts charitable organisation that pairs creatives and business people.
+Fund:it is an inicitative supported by Business to Arts a charitable organisation that pairs creatives and business people.
 More information can be found on their Twitter account @fund_it and Facebook page.

 View Comments